 Parador de Cáceres (Cáceres) is a 14th century beauty that blends historic features with modern sensibilities.
 The palace has been converted to a mix of double and twin bed rooms, common areas, lounges and a restaurant where the palace’s original brick and stone archways are a prominent architectural feature.
 Each guest room has a TV, a mini bar and a telephone.Located in the old section of Cáceres, the Parador de Cáceres is perfect for immersing oneself in the ambiance of this Renaissance era town that is considered one of the best preserved towns in Europe.
-Check prices at Priceline or Travelocity.
+Check prices at Travelocity.

 Parador de Guadalupe (Guadalupe) includes the once home of Marquis de la Romana and the 15th century San Juan Bautista Hospital.
 The hotel’s Mudejar-style courtyard with its fountains, native plants and lemon and orange trees is a lovely place to enjoy the palace’s grandeur.
 The Parador de Guadalupe, with its common areas, guest rooms and restaurant, also has a seasonal swimming pool.
-Compare rates at Priceline or Travelocity for this Parador property as well.
+Compare rates at Travelocity for this Parador property as well.

 Like the Parador de Cáceres, the Parador de Guadalupe is in an historic town center.
 The Royal Monastery, a World Heritage site, is next door.